How to generate an OpenAPI document with FastAPI

 To add retries to SDKs generated by Speakeasy, add a top-level x-speakeasy-retries

-schema to your OpenAPI spec.
+schema to your OpenAPI document.
 You can also override the retry strategy per operation by adding x-speakeasy-retries

 to each operation.